The better the question

 However, cancer remains one of the world’s most pressing health care challenges.
 Because of an aging and growing population worldwide, there will be more patients with cancer seeking treatment.
 According to WHO, there will be 23.6 million new cases of cancer worldwide in 2030, and it is imperative that scientific and technological advancements outpace the growing burden of this deadly disease.

 We continue to make rapid progress with the application of knowledge about mechanisms underlying cancer.
-This has allowed evolution of the treatment paradigm for most cancers, from the traditional one-size-fits-all approach, to an individualized approach.
+This has allowed the evolution of the treatment paradigm for most cancers, from the traditional one-size-fits-all approach to one that is bespoke to a person’s specific disease.
 The ultimate goals of this individualized care are to be able to analyze a patient’s tumor for genetic abnormalities, develop a drug (or combination of drugs) that target those abnormalities and track the response of the tumor using molecular markers.

-“Individualized therapies can dramatically improve outcomes in cancer, and alleviate the burden of these catastrophic diseases,” says Kristin Pothier, Global Head of Life Sciences of EY-Parthenon.
+“Individualized therapies can dramatically improve outcomes in cancer, and alleviate the burden of these catastrophic diseases,” says Pamela Spence, EY Global Health Sciences and Wellness Industry Leader.
 “This is not just a game changer for cancer care, but has the potential for application in a number of other very debilitating diseases.”

 This changing clinical paradigm in cancer medicine from a mass-market “1 for Many” treatment paradigm to an individualized “N of 1” approach has significant implications for the different stakeholders involved, including patients, health care providers, health services companies, insurers/payers, and the pharmaceutical industry.
-At EY, we have been examining how we can shape the ecosystem and develop a digital platform to overcome the challenges involved in bringing this breakthrough science from the bench to the bedside.
+At EY, we have been examining how we can help to transform oncology care (and possibly a cure) and other chronic conditions by enabling highly effective, expedited and safe delivery of individualized therapies at commercial scale.

 The operational requirements for individualized care

-One of the key requirements to move cancer care to an individualized “N of 1” approach is to have an operating model and supply chain in place that can guarantee each therapy is designed, manufactured, delivered and administered to the right patient, at the right time, every time.
-The main challenges beyond manufacturing are the logistics involved, including systems, processes, training and behavior change needed to coordinate the accurate and timely flow of materials and information in the end-to-end value chain.
+One of the key requirements to move cancer care to an individualized “N of 1” approach is to have an operating model and supply chain in place that can make certain each therapy is designed, manufactured, delivered and administered to the right patient, at the right time and place, every time.
+The main challenge beyond “N of 1” manufacturing is the logistics involved, including systems, processes, training and behavior change needed to coordinate the accurate and timely flow of materials and information across an end-to-end value chain that spans many unrelated organizations.

 “Truly individualized care requires you have an error-free outcome from beginning to end.
-It means you need a fail-safe value chain with far better transparency and a real time understanding of what's going on with every individual patient in the course of their therapy at any point in time.
-And since patients are already quite ill, it needs to take as little time as possible,” says Karl Roberts, Executive Director, Operational Value Creation, EY.
+It means you need a fail-safe value chain with far better transparency and a real time understanding of what's going on with every individual patient throughout the course of their therapy at any point in time.
+And since patients are already quite ill, it needs to take as little time as possible,” says Karl Roberts, Managing Director, Strategy & Operations, Strategy and Transactions, Ernst & Young LLP.

 The better the answer

-Re-imagining the biopharma supply chain, processes and tools to help provide the patient with the right individualized therapy at the right place and time.
+Re-imagining the biopharma supply chain, processes and tools to provide the right patient with the right individualized therapy.

-A cross-functional EY team looked at each step along the value chain and asked what are the required changes to the existing ecosystem, what issues could arise and how they could create an effective solution.
-To develop the appropriate approach, the team reached out across EY to different service lines and geographies to find the right experience and bring the best of the organization to solve this complex problem.
+A cross-functional EY team studied each step and connectivity along the value chain, asking what issues could arise.
+What are the required changes to existing supply chains and infrastructure to address them?
+How could EY leverage its strengths to create an effective solution that would enable delivery of these therapies at scale?
+To develop our appropriate approach, the team reached into EY’s diverse multi-disciplinary capabilities and geographies to find the right experience and bring the best of the organization to solve this complex problem.

-- Genetic sampling and sequencing: Core to this client’s individualized treatment is collecting a patient’s blood and tumor biopsy, analyzing their genetic makeups, identifying genetic mutations in the tumor, and then developing a therapy that targets specific genetic mutations.
-However, there is no industry standard that exists today to do genetic sequencing at the required level of specificity and commercial scale to serve a global market, so the key question was how do you create an ecosystem where that could exist?
-The EY-Parthenon Life Sciences teams undertook research to understand how they could work with genetic sequencing companies to meet the requirements.
+- Genetic sampling and sequencing: Core to an individualized treatment may be the collection of a patient’s blood and tumor biopsy, analyzing their genetic makeups, identifying genetic mutations in the tumor, and then developing a therapy that targets specific genetic mutations.
+However, there is no industry standard that exists today to do genetic sequencing at the required level of specificity and commercial scale to serve a global market, so the key question was how do you create an environment where that could exist?

-- Transportation logistics: Moving not just patient samples but very large amounts of patient data safely and securely was a central challenge to implementing the client’s individualized therapy.
+- Transportation logistics: Moving not just patient samples but very large amounts of patient data safely and securely is a central challenge to implementing individualized therapies.
 For instance, crossing national borders means crossing different jurisdictions, which may have different regulations pertaining to the movement of data, tissue and therapeutic products.
 Approaches had to be found that allowed end-to-end operations to exist within different legal and regulatory guidelines.

 - Administration of the therapies: Today, most cancer drugs are administered to thousands of people, so how would health systems and oncologists deal with the issue of receiving, storing and administering a therapy that is intended only for a single individual patient?
-The EY-Parthenon team conducted market research of more than 100 subject matter experts (practicing oncologists, oncology thought leaders, health care providers, payers and other stakeholders) across multiple geographies (US, France, Germany, Spain), to compile this data and understand the current paradigm and needed behavioral and process change from a commercial standpoint.
+The EY team conducted market research of more than 150 specialists (practicing oncologists, oncology thought leaders, health care providers, payers and other stakeholders) across multiple geographies (US, France, Germany, Spain), to compile this data and understand the current paradigm and needed behavioral and process change from a commercial standpoint.

 - Care management: As life expectancy after cancer diagnosis and treatment continues to improve, there is growing recognition of the need to address patients’ health, wellness, emotional and psychosocial needs from the time of diagnosis through treatment and survivorship.
 The key question was how to leverage the large body of data accumulated on the patient to improve the patients’ overall health and quality of life by suggesting appropriate treatments to manage comorbidities, avoiding unnecessary treatment or suggesting appropriate lifestyle modifications.